jscript-panel/release/mkdocs/docs/docs/interfaces/IMetadbHandle.md

 Returns an [IJSImage](../IJSImage) instance or `null` on failure.

 !!! note
-	If using [foobar2000](https://foobar2000.org) `v1.6.6` or later,
-	this method can return album art from certain radio streams if the requested type is `Front`.
+	This method can return album art from certain radio streams if the requested type is `Front`.
 Use [on_playback_dynamic_info_track](../../callbacks/#on_playback_dynamic_info_tracktype) to get notified of stream artwork changes.